archlinux/pyalpm/doc/pyalpm/Handle.rst

       Return a list of references to the sync databases currently registered.

-     :returns: an alpm database object for the localdb.
+     :returns: an alpm database object for the syncdb.

    .. py:method:: register_syncdb(name: string, flags: int)